How to transfer with international records

 International Academic Records

-When you apply, you must report all International coursework as it would appear on your international academic records.
+When you apply, you must report all post-secondary international coursework as it appears on your international academic records.
 Find out how to report international education in your application.

 Meeting English Composition Coursework Requirements

-One of the admission requirements for all transfer students is two transferable courses in English composition with grades of "C" or better.
+One of the admission requirements for all transfer students is two transferable courses in English composition with letter grades of C or better.
 If you are applying to transfer directly from an international college or university where English is not the language of instruction, it is very unlikely that any of your English courses will transfer to UC Davis.
 However, we strongly encourage you to take as much English as your curriculum will allow.
 If English is not the primary language of instruction at your school, you will need to demonstrate your English proficiency with one of the approved examinations.
 Visit the Exams and Visas page for more information.

 Determining Course Transferability

-- Check to see if your school is recognized by your country's Ministry of Education (or the appropriate government agency) or a U.S. accrediting agency.
-The school must be well recognized in order for us to accept any credit.
+- Check to see if your school is recognized by your country's Ministry of Education (or other appropriate government agency) or a U.S. regional accrediting agency.
+The school must be officially recognized in order for us to accept any credit.
 You must report all post-secondary institutions, coursework, and grades whether transferable or not.

-- You must also be enrolled in a university level academic degree program comparable to a U.S. Associate's or Bachelor's degree.
-Terminal vocational or technical programs are often not transferable to UC Davis even if taken at recognized institutions.
+- Transferable courses must be from a university level academic degree program comparable to a U.S. Associate's or Bachelor's degree.
+Terminal vocational or technical programs are often not transferable to UC Davis, even if taken at recognized institutions.

 - Determine if your subjects are similar to any subjects offered at UC Davis using descriptions in the UC Davis General Catalog.
 We will only consider transfer credit for subjects that are similar to those offered in the UC system.

 - Remedial academic subjects, such as English taught as a second language and high school level math, are not transferable.
-Although there are some remedial subjects offered at UC Davis, you will notice in our catalog that they are also worth no credit toward a degree.
+Although there are some remedial subjects offered at UC Davis, you will notice in our catalog they are not worth credit toward a degree.

-Whether or not you believe your coursework will be transferable, you will be required to report ALL college and university coursework undertaken in your application.
+Whether or not you believe your coursework will be transferable, you will be required to report ALL post-secondary coursework undertaken in your application.
 No final decisions on transfer credit will be made until you officially apply and enroll at UC Davis.

 Transferable Secondary School Credit

-Transfer credit is considered for students who have taken the JCQ (Joint Council for Qualifications) affiliated GCE/A-Levels, Singapore-Cambridge GCE A-Levels, or Hong Kong Advanced Level Examinations and earned grades of “C” or higher.
-UC Davis does not routinely award transfer credit for the German Abitur, the Swiss Federal Maturity Certificate, the Italian Maturita, or the French Baccalaureate.
+Transfer credit is considered for students who have taken the JCQ (Joint Council for Qualifications) affiliated GCE/A-Levels, Singapore-Cambridge GCE A-Levels, or Hong Kong Advanced Level Examinations, and earned letter grades of C or higher.
+UC Davis does not award transfer credit for any benchmark exams validating the completion of upper secondary education.
 If you completed JCQ affiliated GCE/ A-Levels, Singapore-Cambridge GCE A-Levels, or the HKALE, you must report your scores in your application.
-If you did not receive “C” grades please report your exam scores anyway.
-Poor A-level/HKALE scores will not be counted against you as a transfer student.

 International Junior Colleges and Diploma Programs